Note: see session law sections for effective dates.

-The board may refuse to grant a license, may refuse to grant registration to perform interstate telemedicine services, or may impose disciplinary action as described in section 147.141 against any physician.
+The board may refuse to grant a license, may refuse to grant registration to perform interstate telehealth services, or may impose disciplinary action as described in section 147.141 against any physician.
 The following conduct is prohibited and is grounds for disciplinary action:

 (a) Failure to demonstrate the qualifications or satisfy the requirements for a license contained in this chapter or rules of the board.
 The burden of proof shall be upon the applicant to demonstrate such qualifications or satisfaction of such requirements.

 (b) Obtaining a license by fraud or cheating, or attempting to subvert the licensing examination process.
 Conduct which subverts or attempts to subvert the licensing examination process includes, but is not limited to: (1) conduct which violates the security of the examination materials, such as removing examination materials from the examination room or having unauthorized possession of any portion of a future, current, or previously administered licensing examination; (2) conduct which violates the standard of test administration, such as communicating with another examinee during administration of the examination, copying another examinee's answers, permitting another examinee to copy one's answers, or possessing unauthorized materials; or (3) impersonating an examinee or permitting an impersonator to take the examination on one's own behalf.

 (c) Conviction, during the previous five years, of a felony reasonably related to the practice of medicine or osteopathic medicine.
 Conviction as used in this subdivision shall include a conviction of an offense which if committed in this state would be deemed a felony without regard to its designation elsewhere, or a criminal proceeding where a finding or verdict of guilt is made or returned but the adjudication of guilt is either withheld or not entered thereon.